Knowledge Base

 In order to make upcoming changes of new versions and the development of new openfunds fields as transparent and early accessible as possible, openfunds created a ‘Next Version’ page.
 This page can be found here and provides you with detailed information of the current status and process of the next openfunds field version.

-Is there a possibility to link directly into a field description?
+Is it possible to link directly into a field description?

-Yes, there is.
-For example, if you would like to link to openfunds description for “OFST160100 Legal Form”, just use the following Hyperlink: http://openfunds.org/OFST160100.
+Yes, all openfunds fields have individual HTML pages that can be reached via replacing [OFID] in the URL https://openfunds.org/[OFID] with their individual field ID.
+For example, if you would like to link to openfunds description for “OFST160100 Legal Form”, just use the following Hyperlink: https://openfunds.org/OFST160100.

-How can I find all the fields marked “//No longer supported.//” ?
+How can I find all “No longer supported” fields?

-2) Alternatively, you can open the Excel file from the same location.
-On the right hand side are two columns: “Introduced” and “ValidUntil”.
+2) In the field list Excel file, available on the same page: either use the Tag column to filter for “No longer supported”, or use the two versioning columns: “Introduced” and “ValidUntil”.
 These two columns indicate which version was in use when the field was inserted and when it became //No longer supported// respectively.

 What do the version numbers mean?